 - Publicly Accessible: True.

-Once configuration is complete, it takes a good amount of time for the database to be created.
-While we wait, let's move on to creating to a user to access this.
+Once your preferred configuration is complete, it takes time for the database to be created.
+While we wait, let's move on to creating a user to access this.
 We can do this with IAM: another AWS product with an even more terrible interface.

 Creating a User